Policies and Procedures

 (Checks conducted by a visual inspection by a qualified staff member on duty, checks are to be conducted before the nursery opens, outside checks will be conducted before the children leave the building.)

-Monthly-an in-depth room check and inspection of equipment will happen each month, these checks are fully documented and will be also used to identify what resources need to be purchased or replaced.
+Monthly-an in-depth room check, and inspection of equipment will happen each month, these checks are fully documented and will be also used to identify what resources need to be purchased or replaced.

 Yearly-A Health and Safety Statement will be updated yearly.
-The statement will fully examine the Nursery as a whole, this will include a Hazard Analysis this document in written by the nursery managers and can be viewed in the family room.
+The statement will fully examine the Nursery as a whole, this will include a Hazard Analysis this document is written by the nursery managers and can be viewed in the family room.

 Risk-Benefit analysis is the comparison of the risk of a situation to its related benefits.